lislee495/snickers495.github.io/_posts/2018-03-27-forging_a_server-free_future.markdown

 Everything operates statelessly, so developers have to do more overhead work to pass variables that require multiple transformations -- like storing each variable in a DB and chaining them like that.

+## Conclusion

+Although the serverless framework does have disadvantages, it's still a relatively new technology.
+Many of the providers have just begun offering it, so these drawbacks may get smoothened out in the future.
+And with tech's consistent movement towards cloud computing, it looks like serverless frameworks are here to stay.